ckarande/NodeGoat/README.md

 Depending on your preference, you can contribute in various ways:
 * Suggest a vulnerability that can be demonstrated through NodejsGoat web app.
 Start by posting a message on [NodejsGoat Google Group](https://groups.google.com/forum/#!forum/nodejsgoat) to initiate discussion on it.
-* Code vulnerability in the demo web application
+* Implement vulnerability in the demo web application
 * Document vulnerabilities in the tutorial guide
-* Add bootstrap tour steps to walk user through the steps to expose vulnerabilities
+* Add to the in-app tour to walk user through the steps to expose vulnerabilities
 * Add tests to failing test suite guide, which contains tests that pass as user fixes vulnerabilities
 * Create screencasts to demonstrate how to fix vulnerabilities